-- 11. In order to assist in openness and accountability members shall: - (a) register in the Register of Lords' Interests all relevant interests, in order to make clear what are the interests that might reasonably be thought to influence their parliamentary actions; - (b) declare when speaking in the House, or communicating with ministers or public servants, any interest which is a relevant interest in the context of the debate or the matter under discussion; - (c) act in accordance with any rules agreed by the House in respect of financial support for members or the facilities of the House. - 12.
-The test of relevant interest is whether the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties: in the case of registration, the member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion. - 13.
-The test of relevant interest is therefore not whether a member's actions in Parliament will be influenced by the interest, but whether a reasonable member of the public might think that this would be the case.
-Relevant interests include both financial and non-financial interests. - 14.
-Members are responsible for ensuring that their registered interests are accurate and up-to-date.
-They should register any change in their relevant interests within one month of the change. - 15.
-A member must not seek by parliamentary means to confer exclusive benefit on an outside body or person (a) in which he or she has a financial interest (including by way of salary, fees, shareholding or other arrangement) or (b) in return for payment or reward.
+- 12. In order to assist in openness and accountability members shall: - (a) register in the Register of Lords' Interests all relevant interests, in order to make clear what are the interests that might reasonably be thought to influence their parliamentary actions; - (b) declare when speaking in the House, or communicating with ministers or public servants, any interest which is a relevant interest in the context of the debate or the matter under discussion; - (c) act in accordance with any rules agreed by the House in respect of financial support for members or the facilities of the House. - 13.
+The test of relevant interest is whether the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties: in the case

-I See Appendix A.
+See Appendix A.